 For many companies, the absence of negative feedback is a sign of satisfaction.

-But, as the research shows, this might not be the case.
+But as the research shows, that's not the case.
 Your customers may not be happy, or worse, they’re sharing their bad experiences with others.

 Customer expectations are at an all-time high and it’s a tough time for companies to meet and exceed them.

 Even if you provide a positive customer experience 9 out of 10 times, that one time you do not could be fatal.

 In their future of CX report, PwC surveyed 15,000 consumers and found that 1 in 3 customers will leave a brand they love after just one bad experience, while 92% would completely abandon a company after two or three negative interactions.